pmwcs/pmwcs/src/icon/README.md

 ## URLs

 This is for icons that are accessible via HTTP(S) and will be loaded directly into an `img` tag.
 This can be auto-detected for things that look like urls.
 The image will be set as a backgroundImage of the icon.
-Make sure you impor the PMWC icon css file for this to work properly.
+Make sure you impor the PMWCS icon css file for this to work properly.

 ```jsx
 <>